Last 2 journalists working for Australian media leave China

 Both had sheltered in Australian diplomatic compounds in recent days.

-Birtles was due to depart Beijing on Thursday and was holding a farewell party on Wednesday when seven police officers arrived at his apartment and told him he was banned from leaving the country, ABC said.

-Birtles was told he would be contacted on Thursday to organize a time to be questioned about a “national security case,” ABC said.
+Birtles was due to depart Beijing on Thursday and was holding a farewell party on Wednesday when police came to his apartment and told him he was banned from leaving the country, ABC said.
+He was told he would be contacted on Thursday to organize a time to be questioned about a “national security case,” his employer said.

-Birtles agreed to given police a brief interview in return for being allowed to leave the country.
+Birtles and Smith both agreed to give police a brief interview in return for being allowed to leave the country.

 Foreign Minister Marise Payne confirmed that her government had provided consular support to the two journalists to assist their return to Australia.